daniel-frak/backity/docs/adr/project/project-0003-use-ddd.md

 This makes it difficult to maintain a consistent ubiquitous language or to define bounded contexts collaboratively.
 Moreover, **without a central authority like a business domain expert**, the process of refining and validating the domain model becomes more difficult.
+Because the domain revolves around de facto file management, separating domain concerns from technical infrastructure presents a further challenge.

 Finally, **contributors may be unfamiliar with DDD**.
 This may be somewhat alleviated by directing them to resources like ["Introduction to DDD" by InfoQ](https://www.infoq.com/minibooks/domain-driven-design-quickly/).
 The difficulty will be further **reduced if the entire codebase is consistent** (at least in terms of writing compliant code), as they can just emulate the style.

-A unique challenge for this project is that the domain is focused on de facto file management, which may make it that much harder to separate domain concerns from technical infrastructure.

 ## Decision